JeanMariePrevost/bump/README.md

 ## Overview
 BUMP is a locally-hosted application for monitoring the availability of web resources.
 It was developed as a learning project to gain experience with Python, front-end technologies (HTML, CSS, JavaScript), and the pywebview library.
 While functional, this tool is not intended to replace professional or cloud-hosted monitoring solutions.

+You can access the full documentation at [https://jeanmarieprevost.github.io/bump/](https://jeanmarieprevost.github.io/bump/)

 ### Disclaimer
 This project is provided as-is, primarily as a demonstration of learning and experimentation.
 For real-world uptime monitoring, better alternatives are available.